capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 ## Installing the plugins
 The plugins are not required, but they're a whole bunch of free stuff, so why wouldn't you get them?
 Unfortunately they're not available as a package so you need to build and install them for yourself.
 I have attempted to provide instructions for this which assume as little knowledge of Linux and building C++ code as possible.
 ### Packages you need
 You will need to install quite a bit of software to get the plugins.
+Below is a list of this software, along with the terminal commands to get it.
+#### C++ compiler

+    sudo apt-get install build-essential

-#### cmake
+#### FFTW

+    sudo apt-get install lib-fftw3-dev